 The Italian physicist Alessandro Volta invented the battery in 1800.
 Also known as the voltaic pile, Volta's battery was the first object that generated a constant electric current.
 He used copper and zinc poles in diluted sulfuric acid to generate the current.
 Volta's discovery was dynamic in the field of electricity, and the unit of measure for electricity was named for him: the volt.

-    In the early 18th century, Bartolomeo Cristofori worked to invent a new instrument that used the sound generated from plucking stings.
-The harpsichord and the clavichord were the popular string instruments of Cristofori's time.
-These instruments used hooks to pluck at metal strings, but neither of them were fully satisfactory to the musicians of the era..
+In the early 18th century, Bartolomeo Cristofori worked to invent a new instrument that used the sound generated from plucking strings.
+The harpsichord and the clavichord were popular string instruments of Cristofori's time.
+These instruments used hooks to pluck at metal strings, but neither of them were fully satisfactory to the musicians of the era.
 The harpsichord could not produce varying levels of volume, and the clavichord played too softly overall.
 Cristofori decided to use leather padded hammers to play the strings, instead, which could produce excellent levels of quality sound.
 His invention was called the pianoforte, or the piano.
 Although it took many years before Cristofori's invention was perfected, the piano finally became extensively popular in the late 18th century.

 Sure, speaking about banks today brings about funereal thoughts, but they were not that bad, as a concept, when they were created in Italy, during the late Middle Ages and the early Renaissance.
 The most famous at the time was the Medici Bank, founded by Giovanni di Bicci de' Medici in 1397.
 Monte dei Paschi di Siena, which has not been sailing in placid waters recently, opened in 1472 and is, as of today, the oldest bank in the world.

 Do you read the newspaper?
 Thank Italy for it!